daronphang/programming-resources/dev-ops/web-server/nginx/nginx.md

 ## Adjusting Firewall

-Nginx registers itself as a serice with ufw upon installation, making it straightforward to allow Nginx access.
+Nginx registers itself as a service with ufw upon installation, making it straightforward to allow Nginx access.

 ```sh
 $ sudo ufw app list